jupiterjs/javascriptmvc-site/public/tutorials/examples/srchr.md

 ## How Srchr was built

-Srchr was built the 'JavaScriptMVC' way.
+Srchr was built the 'DoneJS' way.
 It has a folder/file structure where:

 * Code is logically separated and tested
 * Code is easily assembled into higher-order functionality.